 Psittacine beak and feather disease is a devastating viral disease which causes ill health in parrots world-wide and is a key threat to endangered species in a number of countries.
 Australia is the home to many parrot species that would benefit from this research.
 The proposed project aligns with the objectives of the AAVAC because we believe that the project offers some truly innovative techniques for field-delivery of vaccine that minimises stress associated with capture, handling and immunisation which is common to conventional vaccination regimes.
 We expect that the project will greatly enhance our ability to improve the health and welfare of our avian patients.

-The AAVAC would welcome any donation that you would be able to provide for supporting research into avian diseases.
+The AAVAC welcomes any donation that you would be able to provide for supporting research into avian diseases.